brettinternet/brettinternet.github.io/content/ai-productivity/_index.md

 I've seen software engineers sometimes get defensive on the topic of AI, because they are perturbed by these sorts of unrealistic soundbites.
 Similar melodramatic sentiments are rampant on LinkedIn.
-I've been grateful to work with other engineers that have a strong interest in productivity and are level-headed about AI.
+I've been grateful to work with other engineers who have a strong interest in productivity and are level-headed about AI.

 The reality is somewhere between the extremes.
 AI isn't replacing engineers, but